Published By Janet Gershen-Siegel at May 13, 2018

 Written by Janet Gershen-Siegel

-When you are initially starting to develop business credit, your primary step should be merchant or trade credit.
+When you are initially starting to develop your credit and business, your primary step should be merchant or trade credit.
 You will want to enter into good credit practices – everything from not borrowing too much, to paying off your financial obligations back on schedule, to staying on good terms with your sources of credit.

 So the most important thing you can do, which will make the quickest and biggest positive effect, is to pay off your bills in a timely manner or ahead of time, and develop a responsible and favorable payment record.